shouya/thinking-dumps/lazy/README.md

 (λ (a b) (+ a b))
 ```

-for one argument lambda, the parenthesis are optional, ie. you can write
+for one argument lambda, the parentheses are optional, ie. you can write
 code like this:

 ```racket